QMIND-Team/Modern-OT/README.md

 consistent amongst portions of audio which share characteristics corresponding to the label.

 Place all training files and annotation in `/TrainHMM/`, and all testing files and annotation in `/TestHMM/`.

+#### Segmenting Audio
+Use the `segementAudioFile` function in `segmentation.py` by specifying a .wav file, a trained HMM, and a flag to remove from the audio file.
+This function returns a signal and a sample rate.
+Use `writeAudioFile` to write a signal with a given sample rate to a supplied .wav file

+Currently, this project is configured to segment `ModernOTData/test.wav` by removing all occurrences of the word "light" It will then output an edited audio file to `output.wav` in the root directory.
+Just run `segmentation.py` to try it out!
+You can compare `output.wav` to `ModernOTData/test.wav` to see how effective it is.